Skip to content

 50&over: 1,762 / 49-30: 44 / 29&under: 3

-On November 24, 2021, with 59% of Kentuckians vaccinated, the virus dropped from the headlines for one day and was replaced with how pharmacies are accountable for the opioid crisis.
+On November 24, 2021, Big Pharma’s role in the opioid crisis took top headlines from coronavirus for a day.
+The news also reported 59% of Kentuckians were vaccinated.
 Meanwhile, Governor A. Beshear appointed the 1st black man to the Fish and Wildlife Commission, Jerry Ferrell.